oeb25/msc-thesis/Mist/Abstraction and modularity.md

 Additionally, this allows functions to be verified independently, speeding up total verification time and allowing for caching of intermediary results.

-How modularity plays a role in Mist, is covered more in-depth in [[Modes and modularity]].
+How modularity plays a role in Mist is covered more in-depth in [[Modes and modularity]].